versionzero/subtitles/README.md

     ...

 And so on.
 What it shows is the normalized version of the original subtitles.
-To generage some interesting information on the words, type the following:
+To generate some interesting information on the words, type the following:

     $ cat sample.srt | srt2text | freq-map